 One day a couple years ago we had some friends over who counseled with us during a particularly difficult trial and they suggested we ask the Lord some questions.
 These friends had been blessed with some significant spiritual experiences and had taken the time to learn how to ask and receive.
-Together we prayed with one as voice opening the prayer and asking our first question.
+Together we prayed with one person acting as voice, opening the prayer and asking our first question.
 Then, we paused to listen and instead of moving on, we lifted our heads as we received answers and discussed the answers we received to see if we were in unison.
 If so, we would continue the prayer thanking Heavenly Father for the answer we received and asking the next question.
 If we were not in unison, we discussed a way to re-frame the question and ask again.
 We proceeded this way for some time and it taught me some valuable lessons.

 The first and most important lesson it taught me was I could receive direct revelation in the moment and not just wait upon the Lord’s timing later in my life to bring an answer to me.
 The second was, I needed to start practicing this “ask and ye shall receive” directive a whole lot more than I was.
 I needed to grow faster in this principle of revelation.
 The third thing I learned was more what a “burning in the bosom” meant.
 I was feeling the spirit while we prayed, but I began to better discern an increase in the spirit associated with a yes answer.
 I wouldn’t immediately take an increase in the spirit for a yes, but would then ask in my mind, “is that a yes that I’m feeling” and if so, I would then feel another increase in the spirit, to which I would more confidently say in my mind, “that’s a yes.”
 Often, this second statement in my mind brought yet another increase in my feeling the spirit which confirmed to my soul that I was getting the answer from the Lord.
 When I felt a withdrawal of the spirit, I generally knew that was a “no” answer, but then I might still myself and re-frame the question in my mind to ask the negative, such as “is this false” or “should I not…” and then see if I got a confirmation of that.
 This process can be a slow one (time-wise), particularly for me in the beginning as I was learning to discern how to receive answers.
 It’s not something to rush.